Medicare Billing Privilege Revocations & Appeals Attorneys

 Revocation of Medicare billing privileges can have devastating consequences, not only in terms of affecting a provider’s ability to bill Medicare now and in the future, but also because it increases their exposure to other potentially harmful enforcement actions.
 From recoupment and barring of reinstatement to licensing actions, credentialing issues, and potential exclusion from Medicare and other State and Federal health programs, the stakes and consequences are steep.

-Our legal team at Hendershot Cowart P.C. represents a diverse range of health care providers and suppliers in their fight to protect their Medicare billing privileges, enrollment status, and ability to practice.
-By leveraging extensive experience in health and medical law, we’re able to provide preventative counsel, responsive representation, and strategic guidance through appeals, applications, investigations, and other related health care proceedings at the state and federal level.
+Our Houston-based legal team at Hendershot Cowart P.C. represents a diverse range of healthcare providers and suppliers in their fight to protect their Medicare billing privileges, enrollment status, and ability to practice.
+By leveraging extensive experience in health and medical law, we’re able to provide preventative counsel, responsive representation, and strategic guidance through appeals, applications, investigations, and other related healthcare proceedings at the state and federal level.

-CMS has many tools in its arsenal to root out health care and medicare fraud and recover payments improperly dispersed by Medicare.
+The Centers for Medicare and Medicaid Services has many tools in its arsenal to root out healthcare and Medicare fraud and recover payments improperly dispersed by Medicare.
 While UPIC audits have and continue to be one preventative measure allowing CMS to identify and act on red flags, the agency has increasingly weaponized its authoritative powers.

 - Over the years, amendments and new rules afforded CMS a wide net to cast in its question to cap questionable conduct, and capture non-compliant providers.